 He died in April 1871.

-Diana died at her Awsworth Road home in September 1887, aged 78.
+Diana died at the Awsworth Road home in 1887.

 Richard and George had an older brother John, born at Belper in 1806, who married Alice Blount, daughter of West Hallam-born Joseph and Sarah (nee Musson) in October 1827.

 He appears as a potter and bottle maker, then boatman, and later as a contractor, living nearly all his life at the Pottery.